 On the other hand, physical causes can include, side effects of prescribed drugs, spinal cord injury, diabetes, atherosclerosis, regular heavy drinking, and perhaps prostate gland surgery amongst others.

-Are oral medications for ED also effective in treating premature ejaculation?
+Are oral medications for Erectile Dysfunction also effective in treating premature ejaculation?

 Yes, indeed.
 Oral medications that are used to treat erectile dysfunction may also help with premature ejaculation.

-Will I become addicted to ED medications like Viagra?
+Will I become addicted to Erectile Dysfunction medications like Viagra?
 What are the possible side effects?